Jaro-mir76/Keep_Going/README.md

 Aim of this app is to remind about rather small things that can be done daily/regularly to achieve BIG things.

-I was inspired by Japanes mething called Kaizen.
+I was inspired by Japanes method called Kaizen.

 ...still a lot to be done.